 Factors that influence health include:

 The main way that we can influence good health in our pets is to feed a balanced natural diet of whole foods.
-Low quality commercial diets are not suitable if you wish to have an animal that is truely healthy.
+Low-quality commercial diets are not suitable if you wish to have an animal that is truly healthy.

 The foundation of good health is, first and foremost, a fresh, balanced, biologically appropriate diet.
-Changing the diet from a low quality, processed diet to a high quality, fresh diet can make huge changes to an animal’s state of health.
-Many illnesses can be reversed with high quality foods.
+Changing the diet from low quality, processed diet to a high-quality, fresh diet can make huge changes to an animal’s state of health.
+Many illnesses can be reversed with high-quality foods.